leobauza/react-ssr/README.md

 In this app Webpack (using babel-loader) is used to transform the latest JavaScript in the `client.js` file into a bundle that the `server.js` file includes using `<script src="./assets/app.bundle.js"></script>`.
 Babel is also used in `index.js` via `require('@babel/register')` to avoid the need of a more complex Webapck setup. `@babel/register` transforms `server.js` to JavaScript that can be understood by Node.js.
 Both `@babel/register` and the Webpack configuration use the `.babelrc` file to configure babel transformations.

+@TODO: link to the repo to see the finished product

 ## The Parts

 This basic setup of a server side rendered React app includes 4 files.
 The `client`, the `server`, a `component` that will be rendered on the `server` and then updated by the `client`, and an entry point.
-We will also need a `webpack.config.js` file to compile the client
+We will also need a `webpack.config.js` file to compile the `client` code.

 ## The Component